buildingSMART/IDS/Documentation/partof-facet.md

 # PartOf facet

 Objects in IFC can have relationships to other objects.
-IDS supports specifying four types of relationships.
+IDS supports specifying six types of relationships.

 The **IFCRELAGGREGATES** relationship describes how multiple smaller sub-objects can be aggregated into a single bigger object.
 For example, many building storeys make up a building.
 Alternatively, many beams, floor boards, and joints make up a slab.
 Or perhaps many brackets, mullions, and steel plates make up an assembly.